sgproduce/sgproduce.github.io/about.md

 We offer fresh goose eggs in season for $2 each or three for $5.

 Reserve a Thanksgiving or Christmas goose for $12.
+Final price varies based on feed consumption.

+We're looking for fertile eggs from hearty chickens.
+* Layer must be atleast two years old.
+* Prefer birds that escaped unscathed from racoon predation.